AungKyawZan/VBA-challenge/README.md

 # VBA-challenge
 In this challenge, a VBA script is used to analyse generated stock market data to achieve the following.

-## Instructions
-Create a script that loops through all the stocks for one year and outputs the following information:
+Created a script that loops through all the stocks for one year:

-The ticker symbol

 - Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.